 A splitter plugged into the jack will enable the use of two separate telephone lines.
 The solid blue wire is the “Ring” and gets connected to the red jack terminal.
 The white wire with a blue stripe is terminated on the green “Tip” screw.
 The solid orange wire is the “Ring” and is connected to the yellow jack screw.
 The white wire with an orange stripe is terminated on the black “Tip” screw.

-A telephone splitter enables the use of both pairs of telephone wires connected to the jack for two separate phone lines.
+A telephone splitter enables both pairs of telephone wires to be connected to the jack for two separate phone lines.
 There are many splitter types available.
-Some can be used on 3 pair and 4 pair jacks.
+Some can be used on 3-pair and 4-pair jacks.

-Cat 5e is available with each pair shielded as well as the whole cable shielded.
-For average residential telephone installations shielded phone cable is not usually necessary.
+Cat 5e is available with each pair shielded or the whole cable shielded.
+A shielded phone cable is not usually necessary for average residential telephone installations.

-I recently purchased a Leviton Decora style telephone jack and the above phone jack wiring diagram was included in the package.
+I recently purchased a Leviton Decora-style telephone jack, and the above wiring diagram was included in the package.

 Below is a diagram for four pair wire on a plug and jack.
 Notice that the blue pair is in the center.
-You can plug a standard two pair phone plug into this jack for standard phone service.
+For standard phone service, you can plug a standard two-pair phone plug into this jack.

-Every once in a while I find an old Western Electric light gray or beige colored low voltage transformer plugged into an electrical outlet in someone’s basement.
+Every once in a while, I find an old Western Electric light gray or beige or light gray-colored low-voltage transformer plugged into an electrical outlet in someone’s basement.
 I recall having one of my regular clients get me over to check their phone wiring after a telephone repair person told them that they had voltage on their phone wires.

 I knew exactly what was causing the voltage on the phone wires.
-It was the above mentioned long forgotten transformer.
-The original purpose of that transformer was to provide power to a Princess Telephone which had a dial that lit up.
+It was the above-mentioned long-forgotten transformer.
+The original purpose of that transformer was to provide power to a Princess Telephone with a dial that lit up.
 Those phones are no longer around, but many of their small gray or beige power supply transformers still are.
-If you see one in your house, just unplug it.
+If you see one in your house, or more likely in your basement, just unplug it.

 The telephone tone tracer is fabulous for tracing telephone wires, but it does not work as well on complicated electrical circuit wiring.
-There are other electrical circuit wire tracers available especially for electrical circuit wiring.
+Other electrical circuit wire tracers are available, especially for electrical circuit wiring.